selganor74/DDDTools.ts/README.md

 ## Change log

+### ? ?

+* Moved to typescript 2.2
+* Fixed some typos in README.md
+* Linked README.md as "Solution Item"

 ### 0.0.26 2016 10 27

 * Removed some console.log from BaseRepositoryAsync, to avoid cluttering console output in production environment
-* Restored README.md in published npm package
+* Restored README.md in published npm

 ### 0.0.25 2016 10 19